edwardsj9090/wordpress-automation/linux/README.md

 This script will setup all of the prerequsite LAMP stack components and create a default WordPress database and DB user.

-**NOTE:** I recommend logging into your MySQL/MariaDB database instance and changing the WP connection values post-install.
-Then update them in your **wp-config.php** file to match.

 =====================================================================

 **DEBIAN USERS START HERE**